apache/incubator-weex-site/docs/guide/develop/integrate-to-iOS-app.md

 <!-- toc -->

-# Integrate to iOS App
+# Integrate Weex to iOS App

 You may integrate Weex to your iOS app through the [CocoaPods](https://cocoapods.org/) or [Carthage](https://github.com/Carthage/Carthage).
 We assume that you have already installed the Xcode and CocoaPods or Carthage.